CraftRigs

 M4 Max configurations with 64–128GB are the true sweet spot.
 For a full breakdown of which Mac makes sense at which model tier, see our Mac Mini M4 Pro vs Mac Studio M4 Max for local LLM comparison.

 M2 Max 96GB, M3 Max 64GB — if you have the memory, you get the MLX path.
-Relative gains are similar; absolute speeds are lower than M4/M5 due to bandwidth.
-An M2 Max at 400 GB/s (for that config) will likely land around 80–90 tok/s on Qwen3.5-35B-A3B — still a big leap from the llama.cpp Metal baseline.
+Relative gains are similar; absolute speeds depend on each chip's bandwidth (an M2 Max carries 400 GB/s).
+Expect results below Ollama's 112 tok/s M5 figure but still a big leap from your own llama.cpp Metal baseline.

 Nothing from the MLX performance story.
 MLX is Apple's framework, Apple Silicon only.